Experimental Gameplay Project

 September 30th, 2009

-55. Forrest Trepte UNITED STATES
+8. Forrest Trepte

 September isn’t over yet.
 I still have three minutes left in the Seattle time zone!